x Challenges and Discrimination

 Looking back at Toronto’s historic antislavery convention of 1851 Ontarians should know more about the Black history of Oakville

-1. What was the Fugitive Slave Act and how did it impact formerly freed slaves?
+1. What was the Fugitive Slave Act and how did it impact people who had been freed from enslavement?

 The Fugitive Slave Act was passed on September 18th, 1850 and it permitted people to pursue and retrieve formerly owned enslaved people in any state, including states where slavery had been abolished.
 Citizens were required to help these people apprehend those they previously enslaved.
 This sent formerly freed enslaved people into hiding and attempts to run away were made as states became “hunting grounds” and families were broken apart.